KevinDoughty/Hypermatic/README.md

 Of course, I would be remiss to not mention that Hypermatic would not be possible without the hard work Web-Animations team, and I am grateful.
 I couldn't have made this without them.
-I just hope they will correct what are in my opinion glaring oversights.
+I just hope they will correct what are in my opinion the glaring oversights.

 #### API Reference